Rv-ben/MineSweeper-Solver/README.md

 # MineSweeper-Solver
-AI made to solve MineSweeper
+AI made to solve MineSweeper.
+Currently working

+# Improvements
+To increase speed, save all equations